-Maybe in some book clubs that's a welcomed idea but for other reading groups romance novels can be a taboo word and possibly for these reasons:
+Maybe in some reading groups that's a welcomed idea but for others romance novels can be seen as taboo and possibly for these reasons:

-Our past reads, mainly of the historical fiction type, have been set in WWII, American Civil War and Victorian era.
-These plot lines included hardships of all sorts such as war, disease, death, and chaos but within every plot there was that ray of sunshine called LOVE.
-By my group standards these stories are not considered 'romance novels' but just historical fiction with a heaping side dish of amore.
+In the past our reading diet consisted mainly of the historical fiction type, set in WWII, American Civil War and the Victorian era.
+These plot lines included hardships of all sorts such as war, disease, death, and chaos but within every plot there was that ray of sunshine called love.
+By my groups standards these stories are not considered 'romance novels' but just historical fiction with a heaping side dish of passion.

 We appear to be book smart and literature savvy but I bet my heart chocolate on it we are indulging in the real sweet stuff behind closed doors.
 Even so, bodice ripper romances may be out of the question for some but it's good to find that happy middle especially for Valentine's Day.

 In the meantime, as I embrace my book type, The Celebrator, the hopeless romantic in me is truly hoping this month's book pick, The Nightingale by Kristin Hannah a story on WWII and survival will resemble something more like V-Day but so far it's reading more like D-Day.
 So far...

 Past book club reads with love inside